thuml/iTransformer/README.md

 # iTransformer

-The repo is the official implementation for the paper: [iTransformer: Inverted Transformers Are Effective for Time Series Forecasting](https://arxiv.org/abs/2305.18803).
+The repo is the official implementation for the paper: [https://arxiv.org/abs/2310.06625).
 It currently includes code implementations for the following tasks:

 > **Multivariate Forecasting**: We provide all scripts as well as datasets for the reproduction of forecasting results in this repo.